 So, Christian parents choose to homeschool.

 As home educators have a stronger influence on their children than school, many of these children grow up with Christian beliefs and Christian characters.

 The heart of a Christians’ nature should be love – a reflection of the love that Jesus showed to us on the cross.
 Hence, many homeschoolers look different because they have the best example of all, Christ Jesus.

 Conclusion: Why Are Homeschoolers Socially Awkward?

 Almost everyone knows the story of the ugly duckling.
 The duckling hatches.
-It’s ugly and grey and appears uglier next to the cute, yellow chicks.
+It’s ugly and grey and appears more unattractive than the cute, yellow chicks.
 The duckling is teased but eventually grows up to be a beautiful swan.
 One lesson from the story is that looks can be deceiving.
-Similarly, we can assume something that is awkward is a bad or ugly thing.
+Similarly, we can assume that something awkward is bad or ugly.
 But, is it a beautiful thing we might grow to appreciate more as we look into it further and get to know it better?
 What do you think?